Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Conclusion

-Finally, it should be mentioned that a large proportion of the examined papers state that they have tested their models on fully or partially real data.
-Apart from~\cite{vancroonenburg_2018a}, however, none of the papers make generated or real instances of the developed patient transport problems publicly available for future research.
-Thus, creating an instance generator for different patient transport problems based on the four-field notation introduced in this review could be useful in order to foster future research on patient transport in hospitals and enable more direct comparisons between different modeling and solution approaches.
+Finally, although many of the papers examined test their models with fully or partially available real data, only~\cite{vancroonenburg_2018a} make their problem instances available for future research.
+Thus, creating an instance generator for different variants of patient transport problems could be useful to foster future research and to enable direct comparisons between different modeling and solution approaches.